 I don’t worry about resale value all that much, mostly because I think we will live here forever.
 But we do think about it.
 We thought about it a lot when we tore out the fireplace we had framed into our living room in favor of a giant window.
 Best decision ever for us, not great for resale or equity.
 But seriously, if you don’t want a house that has floor-to-ceiling bookshelves or built-in tunnels or playhouses, then you need not put in an offer!
 If you don’t want awesome, you totally don’t deserve my house.
 Ha!
 But really, we’re never moving again.
 Like, ever.

-A: What I like most about living with my kids is that they are totally becoming my friends.
-Because our boys were diagnosed so early, I really did not expect to have a relationship with them in a truly meaningful way.
+What I like most about living with my kids is that they are totally becoming my friends.
+Because our boys were diagnosed so early, when we knew very little about autism outcomes, I wasn’t sure what to expect relationship-wise as they grew.
 But now I watch shows with my Jeff and we play games, and talk about books we both read, and play duets together, and that really means a lot to me.
 With Ethan, I know I am very lucky.
 A lot of kids on the autism spectrum have very little empathy or can’t stand personal contact, and Ethan is very emotional and craves contact.
 It makes it hard when things go wrong, but it’s really great that he tells me he loves me and will snuggle with me (as long as I don’t sneak a kiss on the top of the head, which he hates).